APogue/APogue.github.io/_includes/sections/student-reactions-main.md

 understand the consequences of their use.
 The result is, those who are "hurt" by the words are either forced to succumb to them by peer pressure or they're left feeling like they have to hide their feelings to avoid backlash.
 When these instances of congnitive and emotional dissonance are happening not just online and during protests, but "during meetings", this immediately points to clear Title VI violations.

-The administrations failings to offer any guidance or opinion on the conflict has caused problems spanning the political spectrum. *Especially* now, to ignore the concerning rise in the Palestinian civilian death toll is a failure in rhetoric,
+The administration's failing to offer any guidance or opinion on the conflict has caused problems spanning the political spectrum. *Especially* now, to ignore the concerning rise in the Palestinian civilian death toll is a failure in rhetoric,

 “What I would like to see in the administration and what I think the administration will ever do is not the same,” they said.
 “I just hoped from the beginning for just a general statement of, ‘Any acts of hate or violence toward anybody will not be tolerated.’”[^147]